SaifullahMnsur/random-cf-problem-chrome-extension/README.md

 ## Usage
 1. Click the extension icon in the Chrome toolbar
-2. Adjust the difficulty range using the "Min" and "Max" fields
+2. Adjust the difficulty range using the "Min Difficulty" and "Max Difficulty" fields
 3. (Optional) Select tags from the dropdown
    - Tags appear as removable chips (click × to delete)
 4. Check "Exact tag match" for problems with only the selected tags, or leave unchecked for problems with any of the tags